Dr Christopher Stokes

 Contribution to discipline

-I was external examiner to the English BA programmes at the University of Chichester between 2016 and 2020.
+I was external examiner to the English BA programmes at the University of Chichester between 2016 and 2020, and am one of the current external examiners for English at the University of Warwick.

 I enjoy teaching at undergraduate level immensely, and several pieces of my own research have some sort of beginning in conversations and discussions from the seminar room.
-I am a Fellow of the HEA, having completed the 'Aspire' scheme on joining Exeter, and have over ten years of experience across four separate institutions.
-My most recent module, which shall begin in the 2021/2 academic year Global Romanticisms: Poetry, Geography, Travel which aims to provide a diverse, global backdrop for a variety of literary genres, ranging across territories including Portugal, India, the West Indies and the Arctic.
+I am a Fellow of the HEA, having completed the 'Aspire' scheme on joining Exeter, and have around fifteen years of experience across four separate institutions.

 I read my undergraduate degree in English Language and Literature at St. Peter's College, Oxford, and then took an interdisciplinary MA, in European Thought, at the Centre for European Studies, UCL.
 My D.Phil was carried out under the supervision of Professor Nicholas Royle at the University of Sussex, and completed in 2008.